Mindanao State University–Iligan Institute of Technology: College of Engineering

 Since its establishment in 1977, the College of Engineering and its merger with the School of Engineering Technology in 2015, has grown and matured into a respectable engineering school.
 COET offers tertiary programs in engineering and technology, six of which were recognized by the Commission on Higher Education as Centers of Development in SY1999-2000 for three years and four of these programs are currently accredited by the Accrediting Agency of Chartered Colleges and Universities in the Philippines (AACCUP).
 In addition, it also offers three master's degree programs and three doctoral programs.

 A tweet by the Chancellor Atty.
 Alizedney M. Ditucalan, along with the Board, will change the name from College of Engineering and Technology to simply College of Engineering.
 This statement also applies to the next, College of Nursing.

 College of Health Sciences

 Since its establishment in 2004, as an extension unit of the College of Health Sciences of the Mindanao State University Main Campus and now as the newest college of MSU-IIT, the College of Nursing (CON) has consistently ranked among the top three performing nursing schools in the country through the national Nurse Licensure Examination.

 The same tweet by the Chancellor will also change College of Nursing's name to College of Health Sciences according to the Chancellor "as we are going to broaden the academic programs of the College".

 College of Science and Mathematics

-The College of Science of Mathematics (CSM) boasts of being the leading institution in Science and Mathematics in Mindanao.
-It aims to be an internationally recognized National Center in Science and Mathematics.
 The Department of Science and Technology recognizes the College as a nodal institution, where DOST Scholars nationwide can study.